New Delhi World Book Fair: 2012

-The 20th New Delhi World Book Fair 2012 was held at Pragati Maidan, New Delhi from February 25 to March 4, 2012.
+The 20th New Delhi World Book Fair 2012 was held at Pragati Maidan, New Delhi from 25 February to 4 March 2012.
 The fair was inaugurated by the then HRD Minister Kapil Sibal.
 A corporate social responsibility initiative was undertaken by the publishing industry to launch the Pink Ribbon Book Tag at the Book Fair to support the Indian Cancer Society for a humanitarian cause.
 The theme of the 20th World Book Fair was 'Towards 100 years of Indian Cinema'.

 2013

-The 21st edition was scheduled during February 4–10, 2013 at Pragati Maidan.
+The 21st edition was scheduled during 4–10 February 2013 at Pragati Maidan.
 Under an MoU, the annual event was organized jointly by the National Book Trust (NBT) & India Trade Promotion Organization (ITPO) with the theme being 'Indigenous Voices: Mapping India's Folk & Tribal Literature' and France as the guest country.

 The then HRD Minister Shashi Tharoor inaugurated the Fair, presided by Dr. Karan Singh, M.P. & Chairman Indian Council for Cultural Relations.
 Some of the events held for the first time included cosplay, school librarians' meet, artist & illustrators' gallery and the counsellors desk in the Children & Youth pavilion.
 An annual National Debut Youth Fiction Writers meet was also held to promote greater interest in readership.

 2014

-The 22nd edition was held during February 15–23, 2014 at Pragati Maidan.
+The 22nd edition was held during 15–23 February 2014 at Pragati Maidan.
 The Guest of Honour country was Poland, while the theme was 'Kathasagara: Celebrating Children's Literature'.
 New Delhi World Book Fair 2014 witnessed journalist Abhigyan Prakash launching a book titled, Development and Communication Morphosis written by Gaurav Sharma.

 2015

-The 23rd edition was held during February 14–22, 2015 at Pragati Maidan.
+The 23rd edition was held during 14–22 February 2015 at Pragati Maidan.
 The guest of honour country was Singapore with Korea as the focus country.
 The theme of the Fair was 'Suryodaya: Emerging voices from North East India'.
 The slogan of the fair was Books opening the mind.
 Doors opening the future.
 The Union HRD Minister Smriti Irani inaugurated the Fair, while HRD Minister of State Upendra Kushwaha inaugurated the Children's pavilion.
 National Book Trust under the Young India Library series was to put up for sale a new edition of a book on parables covering a new dimension of Swami Vivekananda for developing scientific temper in children.

 2016

-The 24th New Delhi World Book Fair was held during January 9–17, 2016 at Pragati Maidan, New Delhi with China as the Guest of Honour Country.
+The 24th New Delhi World Book Fair was held during 9–17 January 2016, at Pragati Maidan, New Delhi with China as the Guest of Honour Country.
 The theme of the 2016 edition was cultural diversity 'Vivid Bharat - Diverse India'.
 The message of the Sino-Indo partnership for the New Delhi Book Fair 2016 was the connecting rainbow -"Renaissance of Civilizations- Understanding through exchanges".The Union HRD Minister Smriti Irani inaugurated the fair.